-As an alternative to the reducing sugar methods, amyloclastic methods are been used to determine α -amylase activity for a long time.
-The two most widely used amyloclastic methods are the starch-iodine^{65,66} and the turbidity method16 both of which assess the amount of starch consumed in a reaction by quantifying the unreacted starch in the assay medium.
-The iodometric method developed by Fuwa65 is widely used to determine α -amylase activity^{66,67} and to determine starch content in foods.^{68,69} In this method, a combination of I2-KI solution is used to form the deep blue coloured starch-iodine complex.
-The deep blue colour results from the inclusion of the iodine and tri-iodide (I_2 and I_3^-) complex within the amylose helix structure.^{70,71} When starch or amylose is acted upon by α -amylases, the size of the amylose chain decreases, consequently decreasing the size of the starch-iodine complex and the blue intensity of the complex.63 Thus, the basic principle of this assay is that as starch or amylose is hydrolysed by α -amylase into smaller carbohydrate units, the reduction in the intensity of blue colour is considered proportional to α -amylase activity.
-The colour of the starch-iodine complex depends on the size of the amylose chain^{4,72,73} where with an increase in chain-length, the colour of the maltosaccharide-iodine complex changes from brown (DP 21-24) to red (DP 25-29), red-violet (DP 30-38), blue-violet (DP 39-46), and finally blue (DP >47).72 Amylose chains with 20 or less glucose units do not produce a colour with the tri-iodide ion, whereas, the amylopectin chain produces a red colour with the tri-iodide ion.^{70,71} However, the amylopectin chain does not contribute to the blue colour obtained from linear chains having 39 glucose units or more.63 method are, step 1: addition of enzyme and starch into test tubes; step 2: addition of HCl to stop the reaction; step 3: addition of distilled water; step 4: addition of the I2:KI reagent; step 5: transfer of the reaction mixture into a cuvette or microtitre plate and finally step 6: measurement of absorbance.
-Most of the papers in literature have utilized the cuvette method to do the test where the reported test volume range from 20 to 200 mL.65 In a study done by Xiao et al.,66 the method was modified to a mictotire plate with a total volume of 200 μ L. The starch-iodine assays reported by different researchers are quite diverse with iodine concentrations ranging from 0.25 mM to 3 M and with the wavelength used to measure colour development varying from 550 nm to 700 nm.^{65,66} Some studies have used one single wavelength while some other studies have adapted double or triple wavelengths to increase the accuracy of the assay.71 However, this method requires a reliable pure amylose from different sources to construct a standard curve, which becomes problematic at times.74
+As an alternative to the reducing sugar methods, amyloclastic methods have been used to determine α -amylase activity for a long time.
+The two most widely used amyloclastic methods are the starch-iodine 47,48 and the turbidity methods, 16 both of which assess the amount of starch consumed in a reaction by quantifying the unreacted starch in the assay medium.
+The iodometric method developed by Fuwa is widely used to determine α -amylase activity 48,68 and to determine starch content in foods.
+69,70 In this method, a combination of iodine (I_2)-potassium iodide (KI) solution is used to form the deep-blue-coloured starch- I_2 complex.
+The deep-blue colour results from the inclusion of the I_2 and tri-iodide (I_3) complex within the amylose helix structure.
+71,72 When starch or amylose is acted upon by α -amylases, the size of the amylose chain decreases, consequently carbohydrate units, the reduction in the intensity of blue colour is considered proportional to α -amylase activity.
+The colour of the starch- I_2 complex depends on the size of the amylose chain, 4,73,74 where, with an increase in chain length, the colour of the maltosaccharide- I_2 complex changes from brown (DP 21-24) to red (DP 25-29), red-violet (DP 30-38), blue-violet (DP 39-46), and finally blue (DP \geq 47).
+Amylose chains with \leq 20 glucose units do not produce a colour with the I_3 , whereas the amylopectin chain produces a red colour with the I_3 .
+However, the amylopectin chain does not contribute to the blue colour obtained from linear chains having \geq 39 glucose units.

+The starch-I2 method is quite frequently used to assess α -amylase activity due to its simplicity and long history of usage in the food industry.
+The common steps involved in the method are as follows.
+Step 1: addition of enzyme and starch into test tubes; step 2: addition of hydrochloric acid to stop the reaction; step 3: addition of distilled water; step 4: addition of the I2:KI reagent; step 5: transfer of the reaction mixture into a cuvette or microtitre plate; and finally, step 6: measurement of absorbance.
+Most of the papers in the literature have utilized the cuvette method to do the test, where the reported test volume ranges from 20 to 200 mL.47 In a study done by Xiao et al.,48 the method was modified to a microtitre plate with a total volume of 200 μ L. The starch-l2 assays reported by different researchers are quite diverse with I_2 concentrations ranging from 0.25 mmol L^{-1} to 3 mol L-1 and with the wavelength used to measure colour development varying from 550 nm to 700 nm.
+47,48 Some studies have used a single wavelength, whereas some other studies have adapted double or triple wavelengths to increase the accuracy of the assay.72 However, this method requires a reliable pure amylose from different sources to construct a standard curve, which becomes problematic at times.75